 February to December.
 Tuesday to Saturday.
 Open 10am to 5pm.
 Closed national holidays.

-almost 5 years by Bill B. 5 / 5exquisite.
+about 5 years by Bill B. 5 / 5exquisite.

 over 5 years by Victoria Znutin 5 / 5Wonderful garden and amazing museum!!!!!

-almost 6 years by Karl Gercens 3 / 5Be sure to enjoy the new Asian garden as well relax on the courtyard just as Ms. Post would have done.
+about 6 years by Karl Gercens 3 / 5Be sure to enjoy the new Asian garden as well relax on the courtyard just as Ms. Post would have done.
 The sweeping lawn offers a delightful view back to the residence which is now a museum.